lucj/dockerbythecaptains/part1/section1/DockerCloud/README.md

 The source code embeds a simple test scenario which:
 - runs the application
 - sends a request to the default endpoint
-- check taht the application replies with a 200 HTTP Code
+- make sure the application replies with a 200 HTTP Code

 The test can be run locally with the command `npm test`.